Yakamia

 What has been the trend in development approvals over the past five years in the suburb of Yakamia?

-Looking at development activity over the past five years, the suburb of Yakamia's approval levels have been consistent with the yearly average of 13, showing stable development patterns.
+Looking at development activity over the past five years, the suburb of Yakamia's approval levels have been significantly below the yearly average of 11, showing a notable downturn in recent development.

 How many dwellings will be needed to accommodate future population growth in the suburb of Yakamia?